Universality of Top Rank Statistics for Brownian Reshuffling: Basic definitions and formulation of the problem

-The overlap ratio is relatively easy to measure, on the other hand, it captures an important information about the persistence of leaders having one of the top-$n$ ranks.
-Similarly, we can define the overlap ratio for losers, which are at the other end of the ranking $\sigma^{-1}_t(i) \ge N-n$, or, for typical elements which are in the middle of the ranking: $\sigma^{-1}_t(i) \in (m,m+n]$, where $m = \lfloor \mu N\rfloor-n/2$, for example, for $\mu=1/2$.
+On the one hand, the overlap coefficient is relatively easy to measure; on the other hand, it captures important information about the dynamics of leaders occupying one of the top positions.
+Similarly, we can define the overlap ratio for losers, who are at the other end of the ranking $\sigma^{-1}_t(i) \ge N-n$, or for typical elements that are in the middle of the ranking: $\sigma^{-1}_t(i) \in (m,m+n]$, where $m = \lfloor \mu N\rfloor-n/2$, for example, for $\mu=1/2$.

 The average overlap ratio is related to the probability of reshuffling $P(j;t_1|k;t_2)$: